 Looking at it now, I just think how beautifully executed it is.
 Straight into the sternum!
 Such a primal gesture.
 He is a furious bull.

-The 2006 World Cup will fade but for that indelible, iconic moment, forever thread into our popular mythology, overlaid with hundreds of interpretations: Zidane knocking down Fidel Castro, Zidane saving Materazzi from a sniper cat, Zidane destroying the death star.
+The 2006 World Cup will fade but for that indelible, iconic moment, forever threaded into our popular mythology, overlaid with hundreds of interpretations: Zidane knocking down Fidel Castro, Zidane saving Materazzi from a sniper cat, Zidane destroying the death star.

 Zidane, you have me!
 You hate me!